ultraJeff/samscom-code-exercise/README.md

 5. Hand-off completed project to team

 ### Notes
 You're welcome to use whatever libraries, build tools, editors you choose, to deliver the best, most easily maintainable product.
-Try to replicate the functionality and amimations as closley as you can to the sample video.
+Try to replicate the functionality and amimations in the sample video as closely as possible.
 If you have any questions regarding the project please reach out to us via email.

 ### Browser Support
 * IE9+